+- TO: Council Members

+- FROM: Tony Grover
-SUBJECT: Decision to support approval of Independent Economic Analysis Board Task 201:

-Follow-up Study for Economic Risk Associated with the Potential Establishment of Zebra and Quagga Mussel Populations and Allocation of Prevention Costs
+- SUBJECT: Decision to approval Independent Economic Analysis Board Task 201: Follow-up Study for Economic Risk Associated with the Potential Establishment of Zebra and Quagga Mussel Populations and Allocation of Prevention Costs

 The invasive zebra and quagga mussels (Dreissena species) pose a substantial threat to the Columbia River Basin.
-The IEAB developed a report that detailed the available information regarding the risks and potential costs of invasive mussel colonization for the Columbia River Basin.
-Since the 2010 report, additional research has been accomplished, and an update of the findings in the 2010 report may be justified.
+The IEAB developed a report that detailed the available information regarding the risks and potential costs of invasive mussel colonization for the Columbia River Basin.1 Since the 2010 report, additional research has been accomplished, and an update of the findings in the 2010 report may be justified.
 There have been initiatives to expand state efforts to prevent invasive species introductions into the Columbia basin, and initiatives to fully integrate efforts at the local, State and federal level, and among federal agencies, have been proposed.